nicholasodonnell/smart-runner/README.md

 - **Parallel Testing:** Specify how many disks to test simultaneously for both short and long tests.
 - **Offset Timing:** Configure waiting periods between tests to avoid overloading the system or testing too frequently.
 - **Logging:** Keep track of tests, results, and any errors in a specified log file.
-- **Email Notifications:** Receive email alerts for test failures or potential disk issues.
+- **Email Notifications:** Receive email alerts for test failures.
 - **Configurable SMTP:** Set up custom SMTP server settings for sending out email notifications.
 - **Easy Cron Integration:** Run the script as a daily cron job for hands-off operation.
 - **Intelligent Disk Detection:** Automatically detect and handle disks based on mount points if specified.
+- **Lock File:** Prevent multiple instances of the script from running simultaneously.

 ## Setup Requirements